 Dental Implants and Gum Care in Rochester NY

 Dental implants are the best option to replace missing teeth, but you must commit to caring for your gums, or your implants will fail.
-It’s also imperative to work with a superior periodontist, and Dr. Zahavi and Dr. Rapoport at Dental Implants & Periodontal Health of Rochester are experts in their field.
+It’s also imperative to work with a superior periodontist, and Dr. Zahavi at Dental Implants & Periodontal Health of Rochester is an expert is this field.
 We use a holistic approach in our practice and offer each of our patients the individual attention and care they deserve.
 Are dental implants right for you?
 Contact a member of our staff to schedule a consultation at 585-685-2005.